shasin28/LearningWednesday/README.md

 # LearningWednesday: Three.js : Beginners Guide

-Three.js is a a powerful JavaScript library for creating 3D graphics on the web.
+Three.js is  a powerful JavaScript library for creating 3D graphics on the web.

 Installation: